Toy Story 5: Production

-Background
+Development

-In February 2019, Tim Allen, who voiced Buzz Lightyear in the first four films of the Toy Story franchise, expressed interest in doing a fifth main film by stating, "Once you've gotten to four, you're passed[sic] that trilogy [point], so I don't see any reason why they wouldn't do it, certainly.
-If you ask me, I'd say do five."
-In May 2019, producer Mark Nielsen announced that Pixar would return its focus to making original films instead of sequels after Toy Story 4 for a while.
-On the May 22, 2019, episode of The Ellen DeGeneres Show, Tom Hanks, the voice of Woody, stated that the fourth main film would be the final film in the series.
-He said to Ellen DeGeneres that Allen had "warned him about the emotional final goodbye between their characters Woody and Buzz Lightyear in Toy Story 4."
-However, Nielsen did not rule out the possibility of a fifth main film, stating, "Every film we make, we treat it like it's the first and the last film we're ever going to make, so you force yourself to make it hold up.
+In May 2019, producer Mark Nielsen said Pixar was returning its focus to making original films instead of sequels after Toy Story 4 for a while.
+On the May 22, 2019 episode of The Ellen DeGeneres Show, Tom Hanks, the voice of Woody, stated that the fourth main film was the final film in the series.
+He said Tim Allen, the voice of Buzz Lightyear, had "warned him about the emotional final goodbye between their characters Woody and Buzz Lightyear in Toy Story 4."
+However, Nielsen did not rule out the possibility of a fifth main film and said later that month, "Every film we make, we treat it like it's the first and the last film we're ever going to make, so you force yourself to make it hold up.
 You don't get in over your skis.
 Whether there's another one?
 I don't know.
 If there is, it's tomorrow's problem."
-Shortly after the fourth film's release, Annie Potts, who voiced Bo Peep, said that despite her not knowing if another main film would be made, she believes a lot of fans would be interested to see what the toys do next.